-The schools or universities in the temples of Thailand are a whole different world, as a volunteer you can be part of this life experience and get to know this way of life yourself.
+Schools or universities in the temples of Thailand are a world apart, as a volunteer you can be part of this life experience and know for yourself this lifestyle.

-The day starts very early at the schools inside the temples of Thailand.
-Upon arrival, new students line up to receive morning announcements from the school or faculty.
-In addition, before classes, prayers and meditations are held until the beginning of classes at 8:30 a.m.
-Another round of prayer and meditation is also done at lunchtime.
+In schools inside the temples of Thailand, the day starts very early.
+Upon arrival, novice students line up to receive morning announcements from the school or faculty.
+In addition, before the classes, the prayer and meditation days are held until the beginning of the classes at 8:30 am Another round of prayer and meditation is also held at lunchtime.

 Your experience as a volunteer can be very enriching.
-Not everyone has the opportunity of a more direct access to a Buddhist temple.
-You have the option to join group meditations, recite mantras with students and celebrate festivals as a guest of the monastic community.
+Not everyone has the opportunity for more direct access to a Buddhist temple.
+You have the option of joining group meditation, reciting mantras with students and celebrating festivals as a guest of the monastic community.

-The skills of each volunteer are different, so a Thai teacher is assigned, who the volunteer will support and assist in the daily classes.
-In the case that you feel capable and have enough confidence to teach and administer a class, there is no problem to have this experience.
+Each volunteer’s abilities are different, so he is assigned a Thai teacher, where the volunteer will support him and assist in daily classes.
+In the case that you feel capable and have enough confidence to teach and administer a class, there is no problem to have the experience.

-Speaking English in Thailand is very appreciated and being fluent puts you in high demand.
-While the priority is to support English classes, you will also have the opportunity to give art classes or join new students during other activities.
+Speaking English in the volunteering in Thailand is much appreciated and having a fluency puts you in high demand.
+While the priority is to support English classes, you will also have the opportunity to give art classes or share with novice students in other activities.

-In 4 out of the 5 schools (in temples), 100% of the students are Buddhist monks.
-Like the teachers, almost all wear the saffron robe as a way of life.
+In 4 of the 5 schools (in temples), 100% of the students are Buddhist monks.
+The same with the teachers, almost everyone wears the saffron robe as a way of life.

-The most important thing about the volunteer program is that you will help these students to craate connections in their lives.
+The most important thing about the volunteer programis that you will help these students build connections in their lives.

-The university has approximately 250 university students, aged 18 to 22.
-Generally, half of the students are Thai and the other half are of other Asian nationalities, such as: India, Bangladesh, Cambodia, Laos.
+The university has approximately 250 university students, aged between 18 and 22 years.
+Usually half of the students are Thai and the other half are from other Asian nationalities such as: India, Bangladesh, Cambodia, Laos.
 This diversity in class creates an international learning environment in an institution focused on higher education for Buddhist monks.

-The university is located in one of the largest and most historic temples of Chiang Mai.
-Volunteers are supervised by the English department management team, which has highly qualified and bilingual staff.
+The university is located in one of the largest and most historic temples in Chiang Mai.
+Volunteers are supervised by the management of the English department, which has highly qualified and bilingual staff.

-The volunteers mainly assist the English teachers with the scheduled lessons.
-In addition, to help students outside the classroom in an informal way, the following are practised:
+Primarily volunteers assist English teachers with scheduled lessons.
+In addition, to help students outside the classroom informally where they practice:

-Occasionally, Thai teachers ask the volunteers for support in the preparation and revision of the class.
+Occasionally, Thai teachers ask volunteers for support in class preparation and qualification.
 Many of these responsibilities will be based on the working relationship between the teacher and the volunteer.
 You almost always work directly with your assigned teacher.

 Remember that a Buddhist day is selected every week.
-During this day the university is closed.
-When a Buddhist day falls on a week day, that school day is recovered on the Saturday of that week.
+During this day the University is closed.
+When a Buddhist day falls in the week, that day recovers on Saturday of that week.